 What is a Gearless Bike?

-A gearless bike, often called an automatic, is a two-wheeler that does not have manual gears or a clutch.
+A gearless or an automatic bike, is a two-wheeler that does not have manual gears or a clutch.
 Instead, it uses a Continuously Variable Transmission (CVT) system, which automatically adjusts the gear ratio based on speed and engine load.
 This means the rider does not need to shift gears manually while riding.
 People who opt for gearless bikes generally look for smooth rides and convenience, as they are easy to handle.
 Also, generally, gearless bikes have a stylish finish, appealing to the masses.

 While not all bikes are readily sold across India, they are available in the second-hand market or through import and have found their footing on the Indian roads.
 Here are the top 10 best gearless motorcycles in India: